ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         too.

         But why do businesses need blogs?
-For at least four reasons:
+For at least five reasons:

         1. To establish employees as thought leaders

+        2. To share insights or advice to customers

-        2. To promote products or services
+        3. To promote products or services

-        3. To share company news
+        4. To share company news

-        4. To celebrate company culture
+        5. To celebrate company culture

         So when people visit your website, they can learn more about your brand, and–more to the point–fall in love with it.